Barefoot Hub Ball

 If the sport is played properly on safe fields, coached properly, administered properly, and officiated properly, the sport should be substantially safer than soccer and tackle football.
 Also, the sport was developed to have MUCH less potential for CTE and brain injuries than tackle football and will probably have significantly less than soccer as well since head impacts in this sport are expected to be very rare.

 Also, there is no guarantee that participant will not have significant injuries and even serious injuries are possible.
 Participants of Barefoot Hub Ball must accept responsibility for their own safety.
 Adults and non-dependents must accept full responsibility their own safety.
-Children or teens that are dependents (adults that are dependents) need to have their parent or guardian read this disclaimer and that parent/guardian must accept full responsibility for assuring their safety.
+Children or teens that are dependents (and adults that are dependents) need to have their parent or guardian read this disclaimer and that parent/guardian must accept full responsibility for assuring their safety.

 Persons who are afraid of going barefoot or who have parents or guardians that are afraid of them going barefoot should not play this sport.
 Also, as with any sport, serious, possibly fatal events could occur (theoretically).